-OK, camera swivel; now we’re looking at Simon as he walks into the forest “with an air of purpose.”
-We are told that his “bright eyes” made Ralph think he was “delightfully gay and wicked,” when in fact he is not.
-He is also tan, barefoot, and has “a coarse mop of black hair.”
+Camera swivel: now we're looking at Simon as he walks into the forest "with an air of purpose."
+We're told that his "bright eyes" made Ralph think he was "delightfully gay and wicked," when he's not at all.
+He is also tan, barefoot, and has "a coarse mop of black hair."

 The littluns follow after him, and he helps them pick fruit too tall for them to reach before heading deeper into the jungle by himself.